Real-world models for multiple term structures: a unifying HJM semimartingale framework: The real-world HJMM SPDE

 \begin{remark} Beyond the extension to a multi-dimensional setup, Assumption \ref{ass:SPDE} significantly weakens the requirements of \cite{fitate2010} by replacing global Lipschitz continuity and the boundedness condition imposed in \cite[Assumption 3.1]{fitate2010} with local Lipschitz continuity and a growth condition, respectively.
-Besides its mathematical interest, this generalization is essential in our framework in order to consider models that might not admit a risk-neutral probability.
-Indeed, translating the technical requirements of \cite{fitate2010} onto the real-world probability would lead to restrictive conditions on the market prices of risk which would typically imply the true martingale property of an LMD and, hence, the existence of a risk-neutral probability, thus precluding models for which the latter fails to exist. \end{remark}
+In particular, we explicitly allow for unbounded coefficients $\beta$ and $\gamma$.
+Example \ref{example:unbounded} provides a model with unbounded $\beta$ and $\gamma$ for which Assumption \ref{ass:SPDE} is fulfilled (and, therefore, Theorem \ref{thm-HJMM-SPDE} applies).
+This example covers the classical risk-neutral setup and thus demonstrates that our results strictly extend those of \cite{fitate2010}, even within the traditional risk-neutral setup.
+Besides its mathematical interest, this generalization is essential to accommodate models that may fail to admit a risk-neutral probability.
+Indeed, imposing the requirements of \cite{fitate2010} under the real-world measure would typically translate into restrictive assumptions on the market prices of risk, often forcing the true martingale property of an LMD and, hence, the existence of a risk-neutral measure.
+Our framework avoids this structural limitation while still covering the classical risk-neutral setup as a special instance. \end{remark}

 As shown in the following proposition, Assumption \ref{ass:SPDE} suffices to ensure that the drift term \eqref{eq:drift_HJM} of SPDE \eqref{eq:SPDE} satisfies a linear growth condition and is locally Lipschitz.
 This represents a crucial step towards the applicability of the general existence and uniqueness result of Theorem \ref{thm-SPDE} to the real-world HJMM SPDE \eqref{eq:SPDE}.